On this page:

 - Participate in initiatives organised by the Council of Australasian University Directors of Information Technology (CAUDIT) to help promulgate good practice, discuss common challenges and share insights into technology choices

-- Participate in sector briefings and forums convened by the ACSC and other security agencies, including making use of the Joint Cyber Security Centres (JCSCs) and the ACSC partnership program.
+- Participate in sector briefings and forums convened by the ACSC and other security agencies, including making use of programs such as the ACSC partnership program

 - Consider joint incident management arrangements with other universities, to help build surge capability